What to Serve with Teriyaki Chicken: 17 Side Dishes You’ll Want Now

-The traditional teriyaki chicken is chopped chicken on a plate, but you can also make teriyaki chicken kabobs.
+The traditional teriyaki chicken is chopped chicken on a plate, but you can also make skewer them serve as teriyaki chicken kabobs.

 The process is simple: Rather than chopping the chicken small pieces, leave it as longer strips.
 Skewer it and grill it, brushing it with teriyaki sauce.

 With all of these side dishes, you can serve these skewers.
 It turns an otherwise “common” dinner into a fun and playful serving.

 Get Nutty with your Teriyaki Chicken

 The sweetness of teriyaki is wonderful with nuts and/or seeds.
 The rich earthiness of things like toasted sesame seeds, cashews, or walnuts are a perfect complement to this classic dish.